DeepaThamodaran/Moth_Recognition_using_TinyYOLO/README.md

 # Moth_Recognition_using_TinyYOLO

 This repository walks-through how to train a TensorFlow TinyYOLO model using image-retraining.
-It shows how to take our own images organize into folders by category, and use them to quickly retrain the top layer of the convolution neural network to recognize those image categories.
+It shows how to take our own images, organize by category, and use them to quickly retrain last layer of the convolution neural network and validate those object of interest.

-The training process outputs the retrained graph as tiny-yolo-voc-{no.of classes}c.pb, which can be used to validate the model.
+The training process outputs the retrained graph as tiny-yolo-voc-{no.of classes}c.pb, which can be used to validate the model in mobile devices.
 This deep learning classifier can be used to train any object of our interest.

 # Operational Procedure in Terminal window